Artist's book

-Artists' books (or book art or book objects) are works of art that engage with and transform the form of a book.
-Some are mass-produced with multiple editions, and some in small editions, while others are produced as one-of-a-kind objects.
+An artist's book (or artist book) is a work of art that engages with the form of a book as a medium in and of itself.
+Some artist's books are produced in editions—either in small batches or mass-produced pressings—while others are made as one-of-a-kind objects.

 There is no single definition of an artist's book, and formulating a definition is cumbersome and subject to debate.
-Importantly, the creation of artists' books incorporates a variety of formats and genres.
-They have a complex history, with a particular focus and growth in contemporary artist movements.
+Importantly, the creation of artist's books incorporates a variety of formats and genres.
+They have a complex history that has been developed intensively by contemporary artist movements.
 They also have recently grown in popularity, especially in art institutions, and have become popular in art library reference workshops.
-The exact definition and usage of artists' books has become more fluid and porous alongside the growth in popularity of artists' books.
+The usage of the term has expanded as the medium has grown in popularity.

 Overview

-Artists' books have employed a wide range of forms, including the traditional Codex form as well as less common forms like scrolls, fold-outs, concertinas or loose items contained in a box.
+Artists' books have employed a wide range of forms, including the traditional Codex form as well as less common forms like scrolls, fold-outs, concertinas, or loose items contained in a box.
 Artists have been active in printing and book production for centuries, but the artist's book is primarily a late 20th-century form.
 Book forms were also created within earlier movements, such as Dada, Constructivism, Futurism, and Fluxus.

 One suggested definition of an artist's book is as follows:

 Artists' books are books or book-like objects over the final appearance of which an artist has had a high degree of control; where the book is intended as a work of art in itself.